 Individuals with congenital fiber-type disproportion may have joint deformities (contractures) and an abnormally curved lower back (lordosis) or a spine that curves to the side (scoliosis).
 Approximately 30 percent of people with this disorder experience mild to severe breathing problems related to weakness of muscles needed for breathing.
 Some people who experience these breathing problems require use of a machine to help regulate their breathing at night (noninvasive mechanical ventilation), and occasionally during the day as well.
 About 30 percent of affected individuals have difficulty swallowing due to muscle weakness in the throat.
 Rarely, people with this condition have a weakened and enlarged heart muscle (dilated cardiomyopathy).

 The severity of congenital fiber-type disproportion varies widely.
 It is estimated that up to 25 percent of affected individuals experience severe muscle weakness at birth and die in infancy or childhood.
 Others have only mild muscle weakness that becomes apparent in adulthood.
 Most often, the signs and symptoms of this condition appear by age 1.
 The first signs of this condition are usually decreased muscle tone (hypotonia) and muscle weakness.
-Muscle weakness generally does not worsen over time, and in some cases it may improve.
+In most cases, muscle weakness does not worsen over time, and in some instances it may improve.
 Although motor skills such as standing and walking may be delayed, many affected children eventually learn to walk.
 These individuals often have less stamina than their peers, but they remain active.
 Rarely, people with this condition have a progressive decline in muscle strength over time.
 These individuals may lose the ability to walk and require wheelchair assistance.